-Find out how to contact HMRC to help you get a commodity code and what information you will need need to send us.
+Find out how to contact HMRC to help you get a commodity code and what information you’ll need to send us.

 - contact name

-- contact details (email address and a direct contact number)
+- contact details (email address and a contact number)

 - the option which best describes your item: